charlesgchen/AuroraChecker/app/src/main/java/com/example/aurora_checker/AuroraBackend.md

 ## `info`

 The field `info` is a string that contains the downloaded information from `url`.
 It will be used and manipulated in various subsequent methods.
+This field is private.
+Use the getter `getinfo()`.

 ## `tonight`

 The field `tonight` is a string that contains what hours tonight 1800-0600 that the aurora is active.
 It is probably the field you should put into the notification body.
+This field is private.
+Use the getter `gettonight()`

 # Methods